The Beekeeper’s Year

 By the middle of the month the beekeeper will be looking at making the annual assault on the ever present varroa mite, although he/she has been monitoring and maybe treating with various methods throughout the year.
 This is the big one when all beekeepers get together after the honey is taken off and hit the little devils hard using a natural herb based treatment.
 We will never be able to eradicate them but we can give an 80% beating, so that the colony goes into the winter in the best possible health.

-Before all this treatment, although harmless to all persons, most beekeepers like to take their share of honey, which as I said could prove quite interesting”.
-First of all we have to ensure that we are leaving some 30 lbs as a minimum requirement of their winter stores, then persuading the bees with various devices to leave the combs, which usually after 48hrs. we can return and remove the box which with a bit of luck should be bee-free.
+Before all this treatment, although it’s harmless to all persons, most beekeepers like to take their share of honey, which as I said could prove quite interesting”.
+First of all we have to ensure that we are leaving some 30 lbs as a minimum requirement of their winter stores, then persuading the bees with various devices to leave the combs, and usually after 48 hours we can return and remove the box which with a bit of luck should be bee-free.

 The combs which have a wax capping put on by the bees, only when they have ripened it, are removed.
 The cappings are then removed by a decapping fork or a knife.
 The combs are then put into a centrifuge to spin the honey off.
 The aroma and occasional taste of that liquid gold as it runs from the tap to the jar makes the occasional sting in the season all worth while.